tmpfs/async-validate/doc/readme/messages.md

 ...
 ```

-If you are defining your own validation functions it is better practice to assign the message strings to a messages object and then access the messages via the `options.messages` property within the validation function.
+If you are defining your own validation functions it is better practice to assign the message strings to a messages object and then access the messages via the `this.messages` property within the validation function.